 If SSO is disabled, you can also use your Databricks username and password to authenticate to the cluster gateway.
 If SSO is enabled, you must use a personal access token.

-token, and replace
+Copy JDBC URL and replace

 <personal-access-token>with your personal access token.